bisquit/rpget/README.md

 ## How it works

-This tool downloads archive(.zip) into a temp directory using `gh api`, and after user confirmed, decompresses it and copies into current directory.
+This tool downloads archive(.zip) into a temp directory using API, and after user confirmed, decompresses it and copies into current directory.

 Because branches can include `/`, we cannot distinguish the URL `main/src` between: